skip to main content

 Cost Coverage Factors

-When choosing whether to offer coverage for GLP-1 drugs for weight loss, it is impossible not to consider the cost of this drug, both short and long term.
-In new estimates from the Congressional Budget Office, costs will still outweigh savings by about $3,650 through 2034 (at least for Medicare).
-Over time, however, they expect better ROI.
+When deciding whether to offer coverage for GLP-1 drugs for weight loss, it is impossible not to consider the cost of this drug, both short-term and long-term.
+In October 2024, the Congressional Budget Office estimated that enrollees could potentially save $650 per year per medication by 2034 (at least for Medicare).
+Over time, however, they expect better ROI for federal healthcare spending.
 Due to the nature of these medications as intended to be used long term, many employers have found the commitment to the current high price tag and uncertain future for the unit cost of the drug to be daunting or simply untenable.

-Some insurance carriers are increasing their coverage of GLP-1 drugs for obesity or changing requirements for coverage to only include individuals who meet certain criteria, while others are removing it entirely or offering coverage for an increased fee.
+Some insurance carriers are increasing coverage for GLP-1 drugs for obesity or changing requirements for coverage to only include individuals who meet certain criteria, while others are removing it entirely or offering coverage for an increased fee.

 Rx Rebate Impact